ashbie/calcEngine/notes/readme.md

 When we say `s3 = s1.intern();`
 What the intern method does is:
 - `1 ` it looks at the value of the string
-- `2 ` it looks around to see if there is already an intern version of that string
+- `2 ` it looks around to see if there is already an interned version of that string
 - `3 ` if it can't find one, it provides that intern version:
 So then s3 is set to reference the intern version of the string.